ben-hawks/AdventOfCode2020/README.md

-# AdventOfCode2020
+# Advent Of Code 2020
 2020 Advent of Code!

-Input files are sorted by day in data/ solutions are sorted by day in solutions/
+Input files are sorted by day in data/

+Solutions are sorted by day in solutions/